yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     <div class="message-body">
         <p>DISCLAIMER:</p>
         <ul>
-            <li>This guide is written in mind towards users with early Switch consoles that are vulnerable to the <code>fusée-gelée</code> RCM exploit, as that is the most accessible entryway to load custom firmware and run the tools necessary to obtain the required system files and games.
+            <li>This guide is tailored for early Switch consoles that are vulnerable to the <code>fusée-gelée</code> RCM exploit, as it is the most accessible entryway to load custom firmware and run the tools necessary to obtain the required system files and games.
-            <li>While there are alternate methods to jailbreaking patched Switch models, instructions for loading custom firmware in this guide may not apply to such other exploits, but the overall dumping process should be mostly consistent.
+            <li>While there are alternatives to jailbreaking patched Switch models, instructions for booting into custom firmware on this guide may not work for such other exploits, but the overall dumping process should be mostly consistent.
 Join the <a href="https://discord.gg/u77vRWY">yuzu Discord server</a> for any further assistance on this case.
             <li>The following Switch models are patched from <code>fusée-gelée</code> and are unable to complete the first couple of steps:
             <ul>
                 <li>Original Switch models manufactured after 2018.